angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 But it also has to be a dependency for `graphql-tag` (read above).
 Anyway, both options will work.

-No we have a new command line tool with the name `gql-gen`.
+Now we have a new command line tool with the name `gql-gen`.
 We can either start it with `npx gql-gen [options] [documents ...]`...

 ```bash